RENCI-NRIG/orca5/docker/README.md

 1. Add the `/opt` directory (or the directory where you have stored Orca config) to the shared paths available to Docker: Docker -> Preferences... -> File Sharing

 ## Hopefully-Only-Temporarily Complicated Instructions for Putting it all Together
-1. Build the base docker image, that doesn't depend on any RPMs: `cd docker/orca_base && mvn clean package`
+1. Build the base docker image, that doesn't depend on any RPMs: `cd docker/orca_base && mvn clean package -Pdocker`
-1. Build the orca-rpmbuild docker image: `cd ../orca-rpmbuild && mvn clean package`
+1. Build the orca-rpmbuild docker image: `cd ../orca-rpmbuild && mvn clean package -Pdocker`
 1. [Build RPMs using Docker](# Using Docker to build RPMs)
-1. Build the remainder of the Orca Docker images: 'cd .. && mvn clean package`
+1. Build the remainder of the Orca Docker images: 'cd .. && mvn clean package -Pdocker`